 - Date of Birth/Country of Birth.

-- How long the parent intend to stay.
+- How long the parent/grandparent intends to stay?

 - Detail of accommodation and

 Can I Apply for My Parents' Super Visa from Canada?

 Only the Parent(s)/Grandparent(s) wanting to come to Canada can apply for their own super visa.
 However, there is some information about the sponsor that must be included when applying:

 - Date of birth

 - Information about status in Canada (citizen or permanent resident), including proof of status

 - Family details, including names and dates of birth